jsuarezruiz/xamarin-forms-perf-playground/README.md

 * Do not use StackLayout for just one child.
 * Do not use StackLayout when you can use Grid.
 * Do not nest several StackLayouts when you can use a Grid.
+* When using a Grid, try to ensure that as few rows and columns as possible are set to Auto size.
+Each auto-sized row or column will cause the layout engine to perform additional layout calculations.
+* When using an AbsoluteLayout, avoid using the AbsoluteLayout.AutoSize property whenever possible.
 * The RelativeLayout gives many possibilities but its performance is worse than the FlexLayout.

 ### Startup